Smart Accountancy Systems Limited Terms and conditions in respect of work undertaken

 You authorise us to settle our agreed fees from any money held on your behalf in the client account.

-We reserve the right to charge interest on late paid invoices at the rate of 2% above bank base rates under the Late Payment of Commercial Debts (Interest) Act 1998.
+Where this contract exists between us and a purchaser acting in the course of a business we reserve the right to charge interest on late-paid invoices at the rate of 8% above the Bank of England base rate under the Late Payment of Commercial Debts (Interest) Act 1998.
 We also reserve the right to suspend our services or to cease to act for you on giving written notice if payment of any fees is unduly delayed.
 We intend to exercise these rights only where it is fair and reasonable to do so.

 If you do not accept that an invoiced fee is fair and reasonable you must notify us within 21 days of receipt, failing which you will be deemed to have accepted that payment is due.